passarel/JHekaton/README.md

 JHekaton
 ========

-Migration of the HekatonKhire tool to Java
+Migration of the HekatonKheir tool to Java